nens/nens-dependency-loader/README.md

 ## Dependency handling

-The extra dependencies (as wheels and tars) are retrieved and stored into the *external-dependencies/* directory and bundled with the plugin.
+The extra dependencies (as wheels and tars) are retrieved and stored into the `external-dependencies/` directory and bundled with the plugin.

-The plugin uses *dependencies.py* and installs the dependencies in the subfolder *deps/* of the plugin folder.
-The dependency folder is also added (prepended) to the path. *dependencies.py* has the master list of extra dependencies.
+The plugin uses `dependencies.py` and installs the dependencies in the subfolder `deps/` of the plugin folder.
+The dependency folder is also added (prepended) to the path. `dependencies.py` has the master list of extra dependencies.

 Most are pip-installable just fine as they're pure python packages.
-There are some exceptions, for example *h5py*.
+There are some exceptions, for example `h5py`.
 This is a package that really needs to match various other libraries in the system.
 For windows, it means a custom built package (which we include in the plugin).

-*dependencies.py* can be called directly, which generates a *constraints.txt* file for use with pip.
-The *Makefile* handles this for us: it updates the constraints file.
+`dependencies.py` can be called directly, which generates a `constraints.txt` file for use with pip.
+The `Makefile` handles this for us: it updates the constraints file.

-The *external-dependencies/* directory has a *populate.sh* script.
-The *Makefile* runs it when needed.
+The `external-dependencies/` directory has a `populate.sh` script.
+The `Makefile` runs it when needed.
 It populates the directory with our dependencies so that we can bundle it with the plugin:

-- *populate.sh* uses *pip3 wheel* to create universal wheel files for the four pure python libaries.
+- `populate.sh` uses `pip3 wheel` to create universal wheel files for the four pure python libaries.
-- It also downloads and tars the custom build of *h5py* from QGIS.
+- It also downloads and tars the custom build of `h5py` from QGIS.

-The *ensure_everything_installed* function is called by our main *\_\_init__.py*:
+The `ensure_everything_installed` function is called by our main `__init__.py`:

 - It first checks if the correct versions of our dependencies are installed.
 It doesn't matter where they're installed: system packages, qgis-bundled or in the profile directory.
-- If something is missing, it calls python3's build-in "pip" to install it from the *external-dependencies/* directory into the plugin's *deps/* directory.
+- If something is missing, it calls python3's built-in "pip" to install it from the `external-dependencies/` directory into the plugin's `deps/` directory.
 In case the dependency is added to the plugin as tar, the tar is extracted.

-As a last step, *\_\_init__.py* calls *dependencies.check_importability* to make doubly sure all dependencies are present.
+As a last step, `__init__.py` calls `dependencies.check_importability` to make doubly sure all dependencies are present.

 ## Local development